Kartaverse/Reactor-Standalone/Install.md

 ![macOS Gatekeeper](Images/macOS-App-Downloaded-From-Internet.png)

-When Reactor is running, you can add the program's icon to your macOS docs if you would like to make the program more accessible for future use.
-This is done by right-clicking on the program's icon, navigate in the pop-up contextual menu to the "Options -> Keep in Dock" menu item.
+When Reactor is running, you can add the program's icon to your macOS dock if you would like to make the program more accessible for future use.
+This is done by right-clicking on the program's icon in the dock, navigate in the pop-up contextual menu to the "Options -> Keep in Dock" menu item.

 ![Dock](Images/macOS-Add-To-Dock.png)